grafana/agent/docs/sources/flow/reference/components/loki.process.md

 The first stage parses the log line itself and inserts the `extra` key in the set of extracted data, with the value of `user=foo`.

-Following that, the second stage parses the contents of `extra` and appends the `username: foo` key-value pair in the set of extracted data.
+The second stage parses the contents of `extra` and appends the `username: foo` key-value pair to the set of extracted data.

 ### labels block